ben-stafford/GCaMP_Analysis/README.md

 Variable Names:

 When you run Suite2P_Analysis_Batch.m, you specify the location of the files by providing the names of the directories where they are located using the following variables:
-1) experiment_name: the name of the experiment which is typically the mouse ear tag number.
+1) animal_id: the name of the animal which is typically the mouse ear tag number.
-2) recording_day: typically day1, day2, day3, etc.
+2) experiment_day: typically day1, day2, day3, etc.
 3) suite2pDir: the path where the Suite2P mat file is located
 4) scanboxDir: the path where the Scanbox_Files are located